 The 1930s were a pivotal time in the health of children.
-Sulfa drugs were in limited use and antibiotics had not been invented.
+Sulfa antibiotics were in limited use and other antibiotics had yet to be invented.
 Many childhood illnesses- measles, mumps, diphtheria, whooping cough, and polio- were common and had devastating effects on the health of children.
 It was in this challenging time that Dr. James C. Overall opened his pediatric practice.
 As a solo-physician practitioner, he established a tradition of excellence in pediatric patient care that continues more than 70 years later.

 In response to the pressures of his successful practice, in the late 1930's, Dr. Joe M. Strayhorn joined Dr. Overall in partnership that lasted 35 years.
 Originally located in the Bennie Dillon Building downtown, the practice relocated to 1924 Church St. and finally settled in its current home at 5819 Old Harding Rd.
 In 1974.
 Growing demand for the excellence in pediatric care led to the establishment of a Bellevue clinic office at 7640 Hwy.
 70 South in 1987.